-Maintenance
+Maintenance & Facilities

-The Public Safety officers and Facilities Services staff regularly check exterior lighting on pathways and in parking lots as well as the building security systems.
-Any lighting issues, door locking issues or other security maintenance issues are reported to facilities services for repair.
+The Security Department and Facilities Services staff regularly check exterior lighting on pathways and in parking lots as well as the building security systems.
+Any lighting issues, door locking issues, or other security maintenance issues are reported to Facilities Services for repair.
 The officers check each emergency phone for operability and lighting at least once a year.
-Any phone service issues are reported to facilities services staff test building emergency systems, including the egress lighting in hallways and stairwells, on a regular basis.
+Any phone service issues are reported to Facilities Services and ITS telephone services.
+Facilities Services staff test building emergency systems, including the egress lighting in hallways and stairwells, on a regular basis.
+Any facility safety hazards can be reported to the Security Department at 831.647.4153.